Hazure Skill: Light novel

-Volume list
+Volumes

 Manga

 A manga adaptation with illustrations by Fuh Araki began serialization in the ComicWalker-based Dengeki PlayStation Comic Web manga service on July 5, 2019.
-As of March 2022, the series' individual chapters have been collected into five tankōbon volumes.
+As of February 2025, the series' individual chapters have been collected into eight tankōbon volumes.

 Yen Press is also publishing the manga in English.

-Volume list
+Volumes

 Reception

 Demelza from Anime UK News criticized the story for its sex scenes and the main character as generic.
 Rebecca Silverman from Anime News Network felt the series was a bit generic, though she also positively noted that the series had little fan service despite the sex scenes.